 Speaking of this, for something to work seamlessly, it must be up to the mark.

 Therefore, every application must undergo a rigorous phase of testing to trace down any abnormality before having it sent to its way to the users.
 Hence, for all the developers, this is genuinely a godsend considering how it pinpoints unexpected or unusual behavioral patterns during the testing phase of a mobile application.

 Before we embark on the journey of discussing various emulators, let’s explore a bit about how it works and what is that which is driving the users to opt for such a tool.

 An Android or iOS application or a browser gets emulated by an emulator on an operating system considered as a defined one, such as that of Mac and Windows.
 What it does is that it establishes virtual hardware conditions of that of an Android or iOS device.
 Following this, we use it for testing besides debugging.
 Like anything in this world, an emulator as well comes with its fair share of limitations.

-We cannot deny how expensive it is to set and maintain a real Android device lab because it is no piece of cake to tackle regular maintenance costs besides frequent device upgradations.
-Therefore, online Android and iOS emulators are a popular choice amongst the users and rightly so!
+We cannot deny how expensive it is to set and maintain a real Android device lab because it is no piece of cake to tackle regular maintenance costs besides frequent device upgrades.
+Therefore, online Android and iOS emulators are a popular choice amongst the users, and rightly so!